itsdarklikehell/beyond-print-enhancer/README.md

 ## Known issues

 1. The extension does not work on mobile browser devices nor the D&D Beyond mobile app.
-2. Currently, only red theme is supported.
-3. The extension is not meant to let you edit your character sheet nor throw dices.
+2. The extension is not meant to let you edit your character sheet nor throw dices.
 Only the SPELL section "Manage spells" should be usable.
 4. Spell description sheets can ONLY gather information from the original "known spells" of D&D Beyond.
 The tool mitigates this by saving previously known spells.
 However, if a description was never seen before, it will not be available.
-5. Sometimes, when using the "load" button, the inner contents of a section get messed up.
-It gets fixed when you resize the section again.
-6. When using the "extract" button, contents are extracted from the original D&D Beyond character sheet.
-This means that if the content was changed you'll have to reload the page to see the changes.

 ## Legal ##
 Beyond Print Enhancer is unofficial Fan Content permitted under the Fan Content Policy.
 Not approved/endorsed by Wizards.
 Portions of the materials used are property of Wizards of the Coast. ©Wizards of the Coast LLC.